acodeninja/persist/docs/structured-queries.md

 ## Indexing Data

-To set index properties on a model, define the static function `indexProperties` as an arrow function that returns an array of fields that should be indexed for querying.
+To set index properties on a model, define the static function `indexedProperties` as an arrow function that returns an array of fields that should be indexed for querying.

 Let's consider the following models: